-It's fair to say that engines will dominate the driving experience of the Bentayga.
-Most will want the V8 diesel which generates 435PS, enough to make this the world's fastest diesel SUV, rest to 62mph dispatched in just 4.8s en route to 168mph.
-Plus there's an awesme 900Nm of torque, so almost nothing will stand in this car's way.
-The first alternative is a 542bhp 4.0-litre petrol V8.
-Go for the top petrol option and you get a 6.0-litre W12 unit with 608PS and the same 900Nm of torque.
-Despite this variant's prodigious 2,422kg kerb weight, 62mph from rest takes just 4.1s - faster than a Porsche 911 Carrera.
-Flat out, you'll be doing 187mph, a figure way beyond any of its competitors.
-To make sure the big brute doesn't embarrass itself around corners, there's a fast acting 48v electric anti-roll bar system.
+The first engine alternative is a 550PS 4.0-litre petrol V8.
+It makes 62mph from rest in just 4.4s on the way to a maximum of 180mph.
+Or, if you prioritise efficiency, there's a turbocharged 3.0-litre V6 petrol Plug-in hybrid model which has 449PS and an all-electric driving range of 25 miles.
+Go for the flagship petrol-engined W12 Speed model and you get a 6.0-litre 12 cylinder unit with 635PS and 900Nm of torque.
+Despite this variant's prodigious 2,422kg kerb weight, 62mph from rest takes just 3.9s - faster than a Porsche 911 Carrera.
+Flat out, you'll be doing 190mph, a figure way beyond any of its competitors.
+On all Bentaygas, to make sure that this big brute doesn't embarrass itself around corners, there's a fast acting 48v electric anti-roll bar system.
 Unlike conventional fixed anti-roll bars, this allows the Bentayga to remain supple over bumpy roads whilst still resisting roll around the twisties.
 It also ensures the big Bentley has plenty of ability off the beaten track even if most owners will probably never try it out.
 There's even the ability to raise and lower the car on its standard air suspension, perfect to make hooking up a horsebox or speedboat that much easier.
+The Extended Wheelbase model is the first Bentayga to get four wheel steering, supposed to improve the car's high-speed stability and low-speed manoevreability: sure enough, an Extended Wheelbase model's 11.8-metre turning circle is 7% tighter than that of a regular Bentayga.

 Bentley describe the Bentayga as the "fastest, most powerful, most luxurious and most exclusive SUV in the world".
 It should therefore come as no surprise to hear that it'll cost a pretty penny to purchase.
-It'll take well over £150,000 to own one but, as with all Bentleys, this is only the beginning.
+The Hybrid and the standard V8 petrol model both start from around £156,000.
+The W12 Speed is around £190,000.
+Those prices are for the standard-shape models; expect to pay around 15% more for the Extended Wheelbase version, which initially is being offered with the V8 engine.
+As with all Bentleys, the list price figures represent only the beginning.
 You can pick between a three person bench or two individual seats in the back with a wide centre console.
-On the subject of seats, you can even get an' eventer package' with a fold-out bench in the boot.
+On the subject of seats, you can even get an 'Eventer package' with a fold-out bench in the boot.
 There's also an offroad package, three levels of hi-fi and fully adaptive cruise control with auto brake.
 Those who really want to push the boat out can opt for the full Mulliner treatment and even a Breitling Tourbillon clock in the dash.
-Standard kit includes a panoramic glass roof, electric massage seats, Bluetooth infotainment with sat-nav, plenty of leather and wood, air suspension, climate control and that monstrous W12 under the bonnet.
+You'll like Bentley's Airline Seat, which offers twenty two ways of adjustment and monitors the passenger's temperature and surface humidity, then adjusting the heating and ventilation automatically to improve their comfort.
+Standard kit includes a panoramic glass roof, electric massage seats, Bluetooth infotainment with sat-nav, plenty of leather and wood, air suspension, climate control and a very bespoke interior feel.
 Safety features include the usual airbags, ABS, stability control and brake assist.
 Optional items include a rear crossing traffic warning, road sign recognition and a parking assist system.

 |01245 932 814||Directions|